alessandro0augusto0/Dinamica-EJ-Turing/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Our project

 Our images used in the project are in the public folder.
 Each section was created in a component in the 'src/app/components' folder and the main page is in 'src/app/page.js'.

+To access the configuration file and the versions of the tools we use, go to 'package-lock.json'

 ## Learn More